 Can a debt collection agency try to have me arrested over a debt collection?

-If a collector has obtained a judgment against you and you ignore an order to appear in court, a judge may issue a warrant for your arrest for failure to appear.
+Additionally, if a collector has obtained a judgment against you and you ignore a later court order to appear, a judge may issue a warrant for your arrest for failure to appear.
 Never ignore a court order.

 You should never ignore a court order.
 If you get a court order to appear, you should go to court and provide any required information.
 You may want to consult with an attorney to help you with your court appearance.

 If you're having trouble with debt collection, you can submit a complaint with the CFPB online or by calling (855) 411-CFPB (2372).